microsoft/vscode-wiki/Virtual-Workspaces.md

 }
 ```

-The 'resourceScheme` context keys matches the URI scheme of the currently selected entry in the explorer or open editor.
+Another way is to use the 'resourceScheme` context keys.
+They match the URI scheme of the currently selected element in the explorer or the element open in the editor.
 ```
 {
     "menus": {